nguyenthanhdat23012003/Computer-Network-Theory/Chapter3-Network_Hardware/1_TerminalEquipment.md

 ### Terminal Equipment in Computer Networks

 Terminal equipment are essential components in computer networks, serving as the source or destination of user data.
-To operate in a network environment, an end device must ensure both hardware and software connectivity.
+To operate in a network environment, an terminal equipment must ensure both hardware and software connectivity.

 #### 1. Physical Connection to the Network
 To establish a physical connection, terminal equipment use a **NIC (Network Interface Card)**, also known as a network card.
 This device enables computers or terminal equipment to connect to a network.
 A single device can have multiple NICs to connect to multiple networks simultaneously.

 #### 2. Logical Connection
 Logical connections between terminal equipment and the network are maintained through various protocols.
-To function within a network, an end device requires an operating system (OS) with integrated TCP/IP protocol support.
+To function within a network, an terminal equipment requires an operating system (OS) with integrated TCP/IP protocol support.
 All modern operating systems support the TCP/IP protocol suite, allowing efficient network participation.

 #### 3. IP Address
 In a network with multiple terminal equipment, each device, called a **node**, is assigned a unique address known as an **IP address**.
 This IP address helps identify and differentiate devices within the network.